sparkflows/sparkflows-docs/docs/installation/configuration/database/mysql-db.rst

 * In ``CREATE`` user, the user we are creating is ``fire`` who is allowed to access the database from anywhere ``%`` and his password is ``fire``.

 * Next, this user has been granted all ``permissions``.
-This, of course can be further restricted based on your use case.
+This, of course, can further be restricted based on your personal usage.

 Configure Fire to connect to MySQL
 ----------------------------------